 - The Praxis II is a subject area test.
 To determine which Praxis II test(s) you are required to take, visit the Department of Public Instruction website.

 - The World Language Tests are required for students with teaching majors and/or minors in a foreign language.

 - Foundations of Reading

 - The edTPA is a subject area performance-based assessment for student teachers.
 Evidence of a candidate's teaching ability is drawn from video clips of instruction, lesson plans, student work samples, analysis of student learning, and reflective commentaries.
 After August 1, 2015 initial licensure candidates must complete the edTPA as part of student teaching; after August 1, 2016 initial licensure candidates must pass the edTPA before they can be recommended for licensure.

 - The UW System provides a free online edTPA preparation course to any student affiliated with a UW campus.

 - Additional information about this assessment along with the most recent edTPA handbooks are available in the Teacher Education Resource Center in Desire to Learn (Learn @UW-Superior/D2L).

 The most recent student teaching materials are available in the Teacher Education Resource Center in Desire to Learn (Learn @UW-Superior/D2L).
-If you do not have access and believe you should, please contact Dr. Churchill.
+If you do not have access and believe you should, please contact Dr. Mary Churchill.

 In 1997, a faculty member put together a booklet documenting the 100-year history of teacher education at UW-Superior.
 Take a moment to learn about our university's beginnings as a "normal school" training new teachers by browsing through "The History of Teacher Education at UW-Superior."